Khanda (Sikh symbol)

-The Khanda (ਖੰਡਾ) is the symbol of the Sikh faith which attained its current form around the 1930s during the Ghadar Movement.
+The Khanda (ਖੰਡਾ) is the symbol of Sikhi (also known as Sikhism).
+It can be found on Sikh flags, decorating them in the middle.
+It attained its current form around the 1930s during the Ghadar Movement.

+Description

 The modern Sikh symbol is never written on or in any copy of the Guru Granth Sahib.
 The main symbol traditionally used in the Guru Granth Sahib and Gurdwaras around the world is "Ik Onkar".
 Traditionally, it was very common to see "Ik Onkar" above the entrance to a Gurdwara, or on the front page of the Guru Granth Sahib.
 The other one was the Aad Chand.

 It is an amalgam of 3 symbols: